allanVvz/CSI-Can_Signal_Identifier/README.md

-# CANProtocolMLScanner
+# CSI | Can Sequence Identificator

-**Creare Sistemas** presents **CANProtocolMLScanner**, a sophisticated tool for analyzing and detecting key communication signals within vehicles using the **CAN (Controller Area Network)** protocol.
+**Creare Sistemas** presents **Can Sequence Identificator**, a sophisticated tool for analyzing and detecting key communication signals within vehicles using the **CAN (Controller Area Network)** protocol.
 By leveraging advanced machine learning algorithms, this tool is designed to identify and monitor critical features such as odometer readings, RPM, and dashboard communications.

 ## Supported Features and Signals